The Orpen’s of Ardtully:

 Raymond D’Audemar Stack Orpen, a Bishop (married Sarah Lucinda McGillycuddy), he died on 9th Jan 1930 at Rathronan House, Ardagh, Limerick.

 Mary Orpen (married George Hall Stack, a barrister), she died in 1880 at Omagh, Tyrone.

 Theodora Elizabeth Orpen (married the Rev. James Going), she died at Rosemont, Blackrock in 1880.

-Emilia Georgina Stack Orpen (married William Plunket Stack, a Civil Engineer), she died 25 May 1861 at Bengal, India.
+Emilia Georgina Stack Orpen (married William Plunket Stack, a Civil Engineer), she died on 25th May 1861 in Bengal, India.